MicrosoftDocs/bot-docs/articles/how-to-deploy-china-cloud.md

 # Configure a bot in Microsoft Azure operated by 21Vianet

-This guide is designed for Microsoft Azure customers deploying Bot Framework and Azure AI Bot Service bots on the Microsoft Azure platform operated by 21Vianet.
+This guide helps Microsoft Azure customers deploy Bot Framework and Azure AI Bot Service bots on the Microsoft Azure platform operated by 21Vianet.

 ## Prerequisites